mkbreuer/ToolPlus/README.md

 -----------

 * T+ Addons on this GitHub are collections of my own and free addons from allover.
-[GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License) for more information
+[GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License)

 * This collections will be updated continuously, because it boost my own workflow, save time at the end and makes fun. :)